platformsh/platformsh-docs/docs/src/configuration/routes/_index.md

 As a general rule, you should keep to your defined routes under 100.

 Should your `routes.yaml` file be rejected due to an excessive size, either:
-- move any redirect routes to the application,
+- move redirect routes to the application,
 - collapse the route definitions into a [regular expression-based redirect](/configuration/routes/redirects.md#partial-redirects).

 {{% lets_encrypt_limitations %}}